cblaser04/BIOL3070--Blaser-/Warm-up-mosquitoes-Caden-Blaser-1-.md

 ## Interpretation of 1st analysis (e.g. barplots)

-The 1st analysis looked at the number of mosquito blood meals from each of the host species at certain cites with no WNV-positive pools and sites with one or more WNV-positive pools.
+The 1st analysis looked at the number of mosquito blood meals from each of the host species at certain sites with no WNV-positive pools and sites with one or more WNV-positive pools.
 The barplot showed that mosquitoes at the WNV-positive sites fed more on certain species than those without the WNV-positive pools.
 Both fed on other hosts similarly